Stories making the Swiss Sunday papers

 Foreign Minister Didier Burkhalter says that Switzerland is not under pressure over a bilateral agreement with the European Union to better regulate market accessexternal link, which has been under negotiation since 2014.
 “We can afford to wait a long time,” Burkhalter told the NZZ am Sonntagexternal link of the stalled deal.
 If no compromise can be found, the agreement would “not have a chance” at the Swiss ballot box, he said.
 Even if a solution was reached, the Swiss political process needs time, he added.

-Burkhalter told the newspaper that since 2014 vote which approved limiting “mass immigration” from the EUexternal link – which led to a cooling in Swiss-EU relations – the EU had blocked or been hampering several dossiers.
+Burkhalter told the newspaper that since 2014 vote which approved limiting “mass immigration” from the EU – which led to a cooling in Swiss-EU relations – the EU had blocked or been hampering several dossiers.
 “It’s now 2017 and not 2014, so things have to move forward,” he said.

 English in primary schools

-Also in the NZZ am Sonntagexternal link are the findings of the latest study into teaching English in primary schools – a much debated issue in Switzerlandexternal link.
+Also in the NZZ am Sonntagexternal link are the findings of the latest study into teaching English in primary schools – a much debated issue in Switzerland.
 According to a report by the University of Zurich, introducing English early may not be as advantageous as thought, in particular because the effort needed for the lessons generally outweighs the results.

 The study took into account pupils’ skills in the cantons of Aargau, where English was introduced earlier, and Solothurn.
 It found that the Aargau pupils were only between six months and a school year ahead of their Solothurn counterparts.